Over 65 Travel Insurance

 Drink Bottled Water

 Thirty to sixty percent of Americans who travel abroad each year will encounter an illness, according to the Centers for Disease Control and Prevention.
-In order to foster healthy travel and possibly prevent getting sick, take precaution by drinking bottled water–use it even when brushing your teeth.
+In order to foster healthy travel and possibly prevent getting sick, take precautions by drinking bottled water–use it even when brushing your teeth.

 Purchase Travel and Travel Medical Insurance